tsslab/chick_NC-GRN/README.md

 ## Project Description

 Precise control of developmental processes is encoded in the genome in the form of gene regulatory networks (GRNs).
-Current understanding of vertebrate embryonic GRNs is fragmentary due to complex cell-type and developmental composition.
-Here we present a genome-wide _in vivo_ study of the GRN underlying neural crest (NC), an emblematic stem cell-like population with unique migratory ability and multipotency.
-Analysis of NC chromatin and transcriptional dynamics revealed the full complement of NC enhancers and transcription factor inputs including ‘super-enhancer’-like clusters, which we tested using _in vivo_ reporters and epigenome engineering.
-Integration of _cis_-regulatory and single-cell data enabled construction and functional validation of the NC-GRN at unprecedented resolution.
-Our integrated approach allowing dissection of cell-type-specific gene regulatory circuits _in vivo_ has broad implications for GRN discovery and investigation.
+Such multi-factorial systems are difficult to decode in vertebrates owing to their complex gene hierarchies and transient dynamic molecular interactions.
+Here we present a genome-wide in vivo reconstruction of the GRN underlying development of neural crest (NC), an emblematic embryonic multipotent cell population.
+By coupling NC-specific epigenomic and single-cell transcriptome profiling with genome/epigenome engineering _in vivo_, we identify multiple regulatory layers governing NC ontogeny, including NC-specific enhancers and super-enhancers, novel trans-factors and _cis_-signatures.
+Assembling the NC regulome has allowed the comprehensive reverse engineering of the NC-GRN at unprecedented resolution.
+Furthermore, identification and dissection of divergent upstream combinatorial regulatory codes has afforded new insights into opposing gene circuits that define canonical and neural NC fates.
+Our integrated approach, allowing dissection of cell-type-specific regulatory circuits _in vivo_, has broad implications for GRN discovery and investigation.

 ### Keywords

-Neural crest, gene regulatory network, chick, enhancers, ATAC, super-enhancers, Capture-C, transcription factors
+Neural crest, gene regulatory network, chick, enhancers, ATAC, super-enhancers, Capture-C, transcription factors, neural crest cell lineage

 ### Research Organism